medalieli/atlas-enterprise-rag-platform/README.md

 - retrieve exact identifiers and semantic matches;
 - rerank a bounded candidate set locally;
 - generate answers only from supplied evidence;
+- work with English and French documents and answer in the language used by the employee;
 - independently validate every citation;
 - enforce tenant, collection, and role authorization;
 - preserve conversations, document history, audit events, and operational evidence.